Travel & conservation company, since 1991

 Friday, 26th August 2016

-Hoedspruit is my favourite gateway town to the Kruger National Park in South Africa.
-With several private game reserves neighbouring the town, such as Klaserie and Timbavati, and the spectacular Blyde River Canyon nearby, it is located in a fantastic stretch of paradise, which is known as Kruger to Canyons.
+Hoedspruit is my favourite safari gateway town to the Kruger National Park in South Africa.
+With several private Big 5 game reserves neighbouring the town and the spectacular Blyde River Canyon nearby, it is located in a fantastic stretch of paradise, known as Kruger to Canyons.
 This is a wonderfully diverse safari destination for those who prefer to mix up their game viewing with cultural and adventure activities.
 During my recent week in the area, I sampled some of the many activities and lodges available – and I left already planning my next visit!

 blyde-canyon-photography-des-jacobs